kevc528/backend-challenge20/README.md

     club_id = db.Column(db.Integer, db.ForeignKey('club.id'), nullable=False)
     text = db.Column(db.Text, nullable=False)
 ```
-Here is the model for comments, which was a bonus feature
-that I pursued.
-Here we see the user_id and club_id
-columns, which link the comment to the author and the
-club it is talking about.

 ### API
 Here are the REST API routes I implemented.
 I tried to do as much